mkidson/mkidson_obsidian_vault/MSc/To-Do files/ANSTT presentation. PhD week presentation but without the tutorial on spectrometry. Emphasise the use of iThemba and just be a presence there for n-lab.md

 # next steps
 - Here are some of the things that I'm looking into doing next.

-# Cosmic on air remove title. just have poster (new from website)
+# CoA poster
-- We are also working to produce a version of the detector that is capable of doing some basic neutron dosimetry that can be used for the cosmic on air citizen science project.
+- We are also working on a version that can be used in a citizen science project.
-- Here is some data from a recent flight with a prototype where we were hoping to see neutron gamma separation but no luck...

 # Thanks for listening!